 And the same goes for website owners competing for online business success amid varying market trends, changing the behavior of internet visitors, advancements in cyber technologies at breakneck speeds under Moore’s Law and varying website performance standards set forth by search engine giants.

 DIY Speed Optimization

 Online business owners and webmasters adapt their websites to maintain optimal results under the consistent impression of change by improvising and optimizing key elements of website design that make or break page speed.

 As a general rule of thumb, larger files take longer to download than smaller files.
 Web page download time, also known as the Page Load Time depends on the total size of content assets being downloaded from hosting servers to the requesting browser.
 High-quality bulky images are the largest contributors to web page size, degrading page speed and agitating visitors eagerly waiting for the web page to load.

 According to HTTP Archive, as of December 2017, images make up on average 66% of a total webpage’s weight.
 The following image optimization best-practices go a long way in reducing the negative impact of images on website speed:

-- Format Selection: Use JPGs when quality is a high priority and image modifications are not required before uploading it.
+- Format Selection: Use JPGs or WEBPs when quality is a high priority and image modifications are not required before uploading it.
 JPGs can take limited processing and modifications before image quality degrades sharply.
 For images with icons, logos, illustrations, signs, and text, use PNG format.
 Use GIFs only for small or simple images and avoid BMPs or TIFFs.